Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 A.2.4 Collect and Analyze DMARC Reports

-External IP addresses: Identify any external IP addresses that are used to send mail and use reverse DNS and WHOIS tools to gather more information about them.
+External IP addresses: Identify any external IP addresses that are used to send email and use reverse DNS and WHOIS tools to gather more information about them.
 Attempt to classify these addresses as one of the following:

 - Forwarders / Relays: Some mail servers, such as those supporting mailing lists, may be configured to automatically forward messages.
 These forwarded messages may fail SPF and DKIM checks when received but are benign; or

-- Possible spoofing: IP addresses that do not fall into one of the above categories may be sending unauthorized messages that spoofing your organization’s domain.
+- Possible spoofing: IP addresses that do not fall into one of the above categories may be sending unauthorized messages that are spoofing your organization’s domain.
 IP addresses that appear on public spam blacklists are more likely to fall into this category.

 A.3.1 Identify Authorized Senders

 By analyzing the DMARC reports that you receive you can identify all authorized senders, including subdomains and IP addresses.
 This list likely includes internal infrastructure, but it can also include cloud-based email services or third-party senders.

 You may need to consult other business owners in your organization to confirm whether certain senders (e.g. a third-party firm contracted to send marketing emails) are authorized.